drudiego/freeCodeCamp_responsiveWebDesign_tributePage/README.md

-# Challenge #1 - Build a Survey Form
+# Challenge #2 - Build a Tribute Pagem

-<p> This is Challenge #1 out of 5 from the Responsive Web Design course at freeCodeCamp.</p>
+<p> This is Challenge #2 out of 5 from the Responsive Web Design course at freeCodeCamp.</p>

 ## Challenge instructions: